Crazytimesh*tshow: Plot

-With his new success, Gene (Henry Winkler) attends a party hosted by Joe Mantegna.
-At dinner, Gene apologizes for his poor behavior in the past to Mantegna, and also apologizes to a woman whom he previously dated, Annie (Laura San Giacomo).
-Annie then states that Gene ruined her directing career by blacklisting her from the industry after she left him.
-She then leaves the party, unwilling to accept his apology.
-Meanwhile, Fuches (Stephen Root) starts recruiting hitmen by contacting the sister of Barry's fellow hitman Taylor, claiming Barry owed him money.
+Gene (Henry Winkler) attends a party hosted by Joe Mantegna.
+At dinner, Gene apologizes for his poor behavior in the past to Mantegna and a woman whom he previously dated, Annie (Laura San Giacomo).
+Annie then states that Gene ruined her directing career by blacklisting her after she left him and leaves without accepting the apology.

-At his house, Barry runs into Kyle (Alexander Macnicoll) as he was checking it and just asks him to help him open the door for the grocery bag.
-Kyle runs back to his car, where Julie (Annabeth Gish) states she will be the one that kills Barry.
-That night at Sally's house, Barry leaves a note to Sally and to return his key when Sally enters, crying from the show's cancellation.
-Despite wanting to be alone, Barry consoles her and asks for the executive's address, claiming he will "freak" her out and detailing some planned psychological torture.
+At Sally's place, Barry runs into Kyle (Alexander Macnicoll) outside the building, who leaves and argues with Julie (Annabeth Gish) about who will kill Barry.
+That night, Barry leaves his keys and a note when Sally enters, crying about the show's cancellation.
+Barry consoles her and asks for the BanShe executive's address, claiming he could use some psychological torture on her.
 An even more scared Sally demands that he leave.
-Outside, Julie and Kyle prepare to execute their plan when Julie accidentally pulls the trigger and shoots Kyle in the stomach, alerting Barry.
-Julie then drives off while Barry stares at the van, before walking away.
+After Barry steps out, Julie accidentally shoots Kyle in the stomach, and they drive off as Barry, wondering where the sound of gunfire came from, walks away.